aztecyt2022/PS4JB-MCONLINE/README.md

 ***************************
-If you pick a different server you can use any public server on 1.21.81.X some mod servers can work to but I have never attempted. use aternos if you want a pick a server...
+If you pick a different server you can use any public server on 1.21.81.X some mod servers can work to but I have never attempted. use aternos if you want a custom server with an easier install...
 ***************************

 when they have that added to a text doc with notepad or notepad++ save it as a .bat file using all files.